printsmith/klipper/docs/MCU_Commands.md

   This command creates an internal SPI object.
 It is used with spi_transfer and spi_send commands (see below).
 The "bus" identifies the SPI bus to use (if the micro-controller has more than one SPI bus available).
-The "pin" specifies the SPI SS pin.
+The "pin" specifies the chip select (CS) pin for the device.
 The "mode" is the SPI mode (should be between 0 and 3).
 The "rate" parameter specifies the SPI bus rate (in cycles per second).
 Finally, the "shutdown_msg" is an SPI command to send to the given device should the micro-controller go into a shutdown state.

+* `config_spi_without_cs oid=%c bus=%u mode=%u rate=%u
+  shutdown_msg=%*s` : This command is similar to config_spi, but
+  without a CS pin definition.
+It is useful for SPI devices that do not have a chip select line.

 Common commands
 ===============